Heaust-ops/engin3/README.md

 ## Making CG Websites blazing fast

-I plan to load this things with lots of presets.
+I plan to load this thing with lots of presets.
 So I just have to code once and then I or anyone can use this engine to reimplement them easily in diverse environments.

 # What will the code generation look like